Mesa (horse): 1935: three-year-old season

-Mesa began her second campaign in the Prix de La Jonchere over 1400 metres in 22 April and came home second, beaten a short by seven-year-old Jus de Raisin.
+Mesa began her second campaign in the Prix de La Jonchere over 1400 metres in 22 April and came home second, beaten a short head by the seven-year-old Jus de Raisin.
 On 3 May the filly was sent to England for the 122nd runner of the 1000 Guineas over the Rowley Mile at Newmarket Racecourse, in which he was ridden by Rae Johnstone and started at odds of 8/1 in a twenty-two runner field.
 The Queen Mary Stakes winner Caretta started favourite while the other fancied runners included Corrida, Lair, Annabel and Ankaret.
 Mesa won by three lengths from Hyndford Bridge with Caretta one and a half lengths back in third.

 Mesa was moved up in distance to contest the Oaks Stakes over one and a half miles at Epsom Racecourse and started the 5/4 favourite.
 She was again partnered by Rae Johnstone, despite the jockey having received a seven-day suspension while riding in France.
 She finished third to Quashed and Ankaret, beaten just over a length by the winner, but looked an unlucky loser, making up almost ten lengths in the closing stages after failing to obtain a clear run until the final furlong.
 Johnstone was widely adjudged to have ridden a poor race, having elected to make his challenge on the inside through the thick of the field.

 In the Grand Prix de Paris on 30 June she ran well but finished fifth of the twenty-two runners behind the upset winner Crudité.
 On her final racecourse appearance in the Prix du Président de la République at Saint-Cloud Racecourse a week later Mesa took the lead in the straight but was overtaken in the closing stages and finished second to Louqsor.